TheInfernitex/TheInfernitex/README.md

 - 📫 How to reach me **agarwalparthsplendid@gmail.com**

-- ⚡ Fun fact **The name of this Github account is the one I designed a few years back when I was trying my hand at music production.**
+- ⚡ Fun fact **The name INFERNITEX is something I adopted a few years ago when I was trying my hand at music production.**

 <br><br><br><br>